RigacciOrg/ecg-contec/README.md

 filtfilt() performs two passes (forward and backward), so the order used is generally the half the one used with lfilter().

-The program generates one plot pitch every 0.2 mm, if that pitch correspond to more than 4 sample points, an uniform_filter() is applied over the pitch segment.
-This filter does not alter the plot, because it works under the size of each plot segment, it just uses an uniformed value instead of the center one.
+The program generates one plot pitch every 0.2 mm on the X axis; if that pitch includes more than 4 sample points, an uniform_filter() is applied over the pitch segment.
+This filter does not alter the plot shape, because it works under the size of each plot segment, it just uses an uniformed value instead of the center one.

 ## Web References